owlbarn/tutorial/book/maths/README.md

 ### Gamma Functions

-For a positive integer n, the Gamma function is the factorial function.
+For a positive integer n, the *Gamma function* is the factorial function:

 $$\Gamma(n) = (n-1)!$$

-For a complex numbers $z$ with a positive real part,
+For a complex numbers $z$ with a positive real part, the Gamma function is defined as:

 $$\Gamma(z) = \int_0^{\infty}x^{z-1}e^{-x}dx.$$

+Here the gamma function is an integral from zero to infinity.
+If we change it to an integral from zero to a certain upper limit, it is called the "lower incomplete gamma function".
+Similarly, if it is an integral from a certain lower limit to infinity, the integral is called the "upper incomplete gamma function".

 The Gamma function is widely used in a range of areas such as fluid dynamics, geometry, astrophysics, etc. It is especially suitable for describing a common pattern of processes that decay exponentially in time or space.
-The Gamma function and related function provided in Owl are list in [@tbl:maths:gamma].
+The Gamma function and related function provided in Owl are listed in [@tbl:maths:gamma].

 ------------------------- ------------------------------------------------------
 Function                  Explanation